ZijunCui02/ZijunCui02.github.io/_pages/about.md

 Join Me on My Journey
 ===

 - As I look forward to starting my graduate studies, I invite you to explore this website to learn more about my projects, research interests, and academic achievements.
-Your insights, advice, and opportunities for collaboration are always welcome.
+I want you to know that your insights, advice, and opportunities for collaboration are always welcome.

 - - -